 Make technology a friend

 We are always so engrossed in pointing out the negatives of being engaged with technology that we forget about all the help that we can get from it.
-Explore the good side of technology together with your child.
+Explore the appropriate use of technology with your child.
 Explore apps and functions that can help your child express their hobbies or even indulge in one.
 Explore activities that can help you bond together through games, stories or other such fun activities.
 You can also help your child with their studies by making use of the tons of study apps available.

 Highlight non-technological activities